ethanmad/www.ethanmad.com/content/post/jellyfin_remote_access.md

 title: 'Jellyfin Remote Access with Tailscale'
 Description: 'Set-up guide for Jellyfin or other local services over Tailscale'
 date: '2021-01-07'
-blurb: 'This is a guide on setting up Jellyfin for remote access by yourself & friends using Tailscale with a reverse proxy to get easy-to-rembemer URs like https://jellyfin.ethanmad.com or http://jellyfin.
+blurb: 'This is a guide on setting up Jellyfin for remote access by yourself & friends using Tailscale (for free) with a reverse proxy to get easy-to-rembemer URLs like https://jellyfin.ethanmad.com or http://jellyfin.
 Though this is written about Jellyfin, you can probably follow along for any other local service.'
 emoji: '🖥️'
 Tags: ['networking', 'self-host']
 ---